-Примітка: In this lesson we will see how to use algorithms that depend on a third-party application, particularly SAGA, which is one of the main algorithm providers.
+Note: In this lesson we will see how to use algorithms that depend on a third-party application, particularly SAGA, which is one of the main algorithm providers.

 All the algorithms that we have run so far are part of processing framework.
 That is, they are native algorithms implemented in the plugin and run by QGIS just like the plugin itself is run.
-However, one of the greatest features of the processing framework is that it can use algorithms from external applications and extend the possibilities of those applications.
+However, one of the greatest features of the processing framework is that it can use algorithms from external application and extend the possibilities of those applications.
 Such algorithms are wrapped and included in the toolbox, so you can easily use them from QGIS, and use QGIS data to run them.

 Some of the algorithms that you see in the simplified view require third party applications to be installed in your system.
 One algorithm provider of special interest is SAGA (System for Automated Geospatial Analysis).
-First, we need to configure everything so QGIS can correctly call SAGA.
+At the end of this lesson we will run an algorithm called Convergence index, which is provided by SAGA and computes a morphometrical measurement from a DEM.
+But first, we need to configure everything so QGIS can correctly call SAGA.
 This is not difficult, but it's important to understand how it works.
 Each external application has its own configuration, and later in this same manual we will talk about some of the other ones, but SAGA is going to be our main backend, so we will discuss it here.

-If you are on Windows, the best way to work with external algorithms is to install QGIS using the standalone installer.
+If you are on Windows, the best way to work with external algorithms is to install QGIS using the OSGeo4W installer.
 It will take care of installing all the needed dependencies, including SAGA, so if you have used it, there is nothing else to do.
 You can open the settings dialog and go to the Providers/SAGA group.